Course descriptions can be found in the Course Catalog.

 Acceptance into the combined program neither obligates the student to complete the program beyond the BA degree, nor does it obligate the Department or Graduate School to admit the student into the graduate program, when applying formally to the Graduate School.
 If the Graduate School finds reason to reject a student’s application, that decision is binding, even though the student may have been accepted into the combined degree program by the IS Department.

 Once admitted to the combined program, the student must maintain a 3.0 or higher grade point average.
 No more than two “C” grades may be received in all courses taken after admission.
 If the GPA falls below 3.0 or if more than two “C” grades are received, the student will be removed from the combined program.
 This does not affect the student’s eligibility for the BA degree under normal University undergraduate requirements.
 Any one “D” or “F” also results in removal from the combined program.

 Students in the combined program must formally apply for admission to the Graduate School before the UMBC Graduate School’s application deadline during the semester in which the course work for the BA is completed.
 No more than 9 credits of graduate courses may be taken while the student is paying undergraduate tuition.
 Students should fill out the paper application form to the graduate school.
-The application fee is waived for students in the combined BTA BA/HCC MS program.
+The application fee is waived for students in the combined BA/HCC MS program.

-These courses count for both degrees; therefore, a minimum of 21 credits is required for the Master’s degree.
-For additional information about MS requirements, see the MS section of this document or the Graduate School Catalog.
+These courses count for both degrees; therefore, a minimum of 21 additional credits is required for the Master’s degree.
+For additional information about MS requirements, see the HCC MS section of this website or the Graduate School Catalog.